todogroup/ospology/ospo-book/content/en/chapters/03-chapter.md

+---
-# Chapter 3: Learning how to be involved in daily operations
+title: "Chapter 3: Learning how to be involved in daily operations"
+status: Completed
+---

 * [Introduction](#introduction)
   * Ingredients for a Minimum Viable OSPO